ResourcesTransparency · some links are affiliate links

 Moxie CRM

-Moxie is my preferred CRM — I've used Dubsado, and Moxie wins on both features and ease of use.
-Proposals, invoices, time tracking, and client messaging all live in one place, so you can stay organized without constantly asking yourself where something is.
-Good fit for service providers who want their client management to feel contained and simple.
+Moxie is my preferred CRM for service providers.
+I've used Dubsado, and Moxie wins on both features and ease of use.
+Proposals, invoices, time tracking, and client messaging live in one place, so the client side of the business stays contained instead of scattered across tabs.

 CRM + Operations